 Marie Curie and Radiology

 Even though several hospitals were equipped with X-ray machines by 1914, they were far from battlefields.
 Marie Curie (who won the Nobel Prize for her discovery of radium) and her daughter created military radiology services and brought the X-ray machines to the front in cars converted into X-ray vans called “petites Curies”.
-This technology allowed doctors to scan wounds directly at the front, and thus save lives, because they could see shrapnel and bullets, and thus remove them.
+This technology allowed doctors to scan wounds directly at the front.
+This technology saved many lives, as could remove the shrapnel and bullets seen in the x-rays.

 (Photo: Bibliothèque nationale de France)